 So while there is a big difference, obviously, from a cultural standpoint, between Native Americans in New Jersey and those in Bolivia, they share a genetic link that is much stronger than most people who are extremely distantly related would typically share.

 Have you ever heard about the 12,000 year old Native American boy whose body was found in Montana?
 It’s a very famous discover and it helped scientists understand a lot about migration and the way that people might have lived back then.

 There is a very neat website where you can compare your DNA to ancient samples, like the Clovis one.
 The person whose kit I manage (the test taker), shares enough DNA with this 12,000 year old sample that the system estimates that they are related to each other at a 4th-6th cousin level:

-Of course this doesn’t mean that my husband is an actual 5th cousin to someone who lived 12,000 years ago.
+Of course this doesn’t mean that the DNA test taker is an actual 5th cousin to someone who lived 12,000 years ago.
 I show you this example to help you understand how people who live so far away from each other can be genetically linked – and more relevant to our discussion, how they can define a “Native American” ethnicity across such as big geographic region.

 Other Major Ethnicities in Latin America: DNA Perspective